 Enrich with color.

 Paint is cheap, but it can make a big impression.
-The shade doesn't have to be white or beige but stay away from jarring pinks, oranges, and purples.
-Soft yellows and pale greens say “welcome,” lead the eye from room to room, and flatter skin tones.
+The shade doesn’t have to be white or beige but stay away from jarring pinks, oranges, and purples.
+Soft yellows and pale greens say “welcome,” leading the eye from room to room and flatter skin tones.
 Tint ceilings in a lighter shade.